- Image Galleries

 I often saw deer and elk after an evening’s hike, as they sauntered down from the cover of the Custer Gallatin National Forest to feast in hayfields surrounding the foothills.
 During one hike, early in the springtime, I spotted a black bear uphill from me, a couple of hundred yards away.
 I quickly decided to retrace my steps and cut that afternoon’s hike short!
 Fortunately, black bears are less aggressive than grizzlies, and this one lost interest in me once I was out of sight.
 At least, I think so...

-To get to Fairy Lake Road, which provides access to Frazier Lake, (assuming you are traveling north from Interstate 90), follow MT 86 20.5 miles north over Battle Ridge Pass.
+To get to Fairy Lake Road—assuming you are traveling north from Interstate 90—follow MT 86 20.5 miles north over Battle Ridge Pass.
 The exit for Fairy Lake Road 74 is on the west side of the highway, 0.8 miles past mile marker 21.
-Follow this road about seven miles.
-The majority of the route is “minimum maintenance”, but is fine for an SUV if driven with care.
+The gravel road gives way to dirt and rock after the first couple of miles, but is fine for an SUV if driven with care.

-Frazier Lake is a midsummer treat for visitors to Hardscrabble Peak.
-It is a small, high lake (8100' elevation), which generally drains out when the previous winter’s snowpack melts away.
-Because of this, early July is the best time to hike this trail, though the view in general is top-notch all season.
+Frazier Lake is another midsummer treat for visitors to Hardscrabble Peak.
+It is a small, high lake (8100' elevation).
+Due to the eroded and fractured rock beneath the lake, it drains out through a subterranean channel soon after the previous winter’s snowpack melts away.
+If you want to see the lake, my recommendation is to time your hike for late June or early July.
+Aside from that, the view along this route is top-notch all summer.
 Wildflowers cover the slopes along the route in abundance during the month of July.

 The most popular route to Frazier Lake is near Shafthouse Trail #540, which begins at the Fairy Lake Road, about a mile short of the campground.
 If you drive slowly, you will have no trouble seeing the Shafthouse Trail sign on the north side of the road.

 From the Shafthouse trailhead sign, one can see the “saddle” that overlooks Frazier Lake, about 1¼ miles northwest of the trailhead.
-The Shafthouse Trail leads hikers north, away from the saddle, so to reach the saddle it is necessary to pick a route through the meadow, starting at a line of bushes just behind (west of) the sign.
-The general route is marked by the dashed red line on the map.
+The Shafthouse Trail leads hikers north, away from the saddle—so to reach the saddle, one must go off-trail and pick a route through the meadow, starting at a line of bushes just behind (west of) the sign.
+The general route is marked by the dashed red line on the shown above.
 The gentle slope and decent soil conditions make for an easy hike.

-If you choose a route straight up the middle of the meadow, you will have no trouble finding your way to the saddle above; it is in plain view most of the way.
+If you choose a route straight up the middle of the meadow and keep your eyes on the saddle above, you will have no trouble finding your way to the top; it’s in plain view most of the way.
 After the first half mile, you will have a fine view of Sacagawea and Hardscrabble Peaks, and Fairy Lake will seem to be a small blue pond in the distance.

 At the saddle itself, the views just keep getting better.
 Looking down the north side, you will see Frazier Lake, provided there is still enough snowpack to keep it fed.
 Reaching the lake is a fairly easy scramble down the slope from the ridge of the saddle.
 A hiking stick is helpful here, since the soil is loose and rocky.

-On the way up to the ridge, I found a place where I could wedge myself into a narrow draw and take a series of vertical pictures that I later combined into a horizontal panorama.
-I liked my vantage point, though it was a tight fit on a rocky slope, because it exaggerated the perspective of the many wildflowers along the sunny slopes, and because it had a great view back toward Sacagawea Peak and Hardscrabble Peak.
+On one of my hikes up to the ridge, I found a place where I could wedge myself into a narrow draw and take a series of vertical pictures that I later combined into a horizontal panorama.
+The rocky draw wasn’t cushy or comfortable, but I liked my vantage point because it exaggerated the perspective of the many wildflowers along the sunny slopes, and because it had a great west view toward Sacagawea Peak and Hardscrabble Peak.
 The resulting panoramic format image is displayed below.

-If you find yourself in the northern Rockies in midsummer, I hope you find many Montana panoramas of your own!
+If you find yourself in the Montana Rockies in midsummer, I hope you find many scenic panoramas of your own!